kalviumcommunity/S84_SKSHAM_Capstone_Fitbuddy/Readme.md

 🧠 Project Idea & Description

 FitBuddy is a fitness tracking web application designed for both desktop and mobile users.
-It helps people stay consistent with their health goals by tracking their daily workouts and calories burned.
+It helps people stay consistent with their health goals

 Users can log different types of exercises — like cardio, strength training, yoga, and more — and input details such as duration, intensity, and workout type.
 Based on this, the app automatically calculates the calories burned.